martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 itself, are deemed an emergency situation.

-In non-emergency situations, if the LLC determines the scheduled meeting clearly cannot proceed (e.g. the venue has permanently closed), then it MUST consult with the community on the reason(s) and its proposed remedy.
+In non-emergency situations, if the LLC determines the scheduled meeting clearly cannot proceed (e.g., the venue has permanently closed), then it MUST consult with the community on the reason(s) and its proposed remedy.
 In less clear cases, the LLC SHOULD conduct a formal reassessment process that includes: